strategicmarket/apimachine/README.md

 Getting the app running on your local machine takes only a few steps:

 1. clone the project - `git clone https://github.com/strategicmarket/apimachine.git`
-3. Update configuration parameters.
+2. Update configuration parameters.
 A .env file with port=3100 is needed
-4. start the app and execute the set of ava tests- npm run start
+3. start the app and execute the set of ava tests- npm run start
+4. Note: npm run cover ... to execute the set of tests and report on code coverage

 Runs on port 3100